 Students with fevers or contagious illnesses/conditions may not attend school.
-Parents must inform the school office regarding any infectious or contagious disease or head lice so that appropriate notification may be made to protect the student body.
+Parents must inform the school office regarding any infectious or contagious disease such as pink eye or head lice so that appropriate notification may be made to protect the student body.